Le Sud-Ouest: Centre Sportif de la Petite-Bourgogne

 The Little Burgundy Sports Center features a multitude of activities and spaces to accommodate a large audience.
 This large facility is very much involved in community life and contributes to the dynamism of Little Burgundy and the Southwest district.
 Its elegant and contemporary architecture makes it a true landmark in this part of Montreal.

 Opened in 1997, this beautiful building was built at a cost of $8.6 million by neighborhood residents striving to overcome the lack of activities and sports facilities in the area.

 Its funding was arranged by three parties: the federal and provincial governments have contributed $4 million and the City of Montreal invested $4.6 million.

-During the opening, the Mayor Pierre Bourque officially transferred the facility and equipment management to the Little Burgundy Sports Center Corporation, chaired at the time by Mrs. Léonie Charles.
+During the opening, the mayor, Pierre Bourque, officially transferred the facility and equipment management to the Little Burgundy Sports Center Corporation, chaired at the time by Mrs. Léonie Charles.

 Managed independently, the Little Burgundy Sport Center is represented by the board of directors and a management team that works in partnership with the South West district, City of Montreal.

 Commerce

 Major commercial streets include Boulevard Monk (Ville-Émard), Avenue de l'Église (Côte Saint-Paul), Rue du Centre (Pointe-Saint-Charles), and Rue Notre-Dame (Saint-Henri and Little Burgundy).
-Rue Notre-Dame in Little Burgundy is notable as a centre for antiques dealers.
+Rue Notre-Dame in Little Burgundy was once notable as a centre for antiques dealers.

 The Atwater Market, is located beside the Lachine Canal.
 Joe Beef Restaurant is on Notre Dame Street West in Little Burgundy.

 Education

 The Commission scolaire de Montréal (CSDM) operates Francophone public schools.

 The English Montreal School Board (EMSB) operates Anglophone public schools.

-The Montreal Public Libraries Network operates four libraries: Georges-Vanier, Marie-Uguay, Saint-Charles, and Saint-Henri.
+The Montreal Public Libraries Network operates four libraries: Réjean-Ducharme, Marie-Uguay, Saint-Charles, and Saint-Henri.

 The borough is home to the École de technologie supérieure technical university.

-Bibliothèque Georges-Vanier
+Bibliothèque Réjean-Ducharme

 This library, more than 100 years old, was the first French-language public library erected in Canada and is the oldest branch still in operation in the city.
 It was forced to close in 1918 after the First World War for budget reasons, but in 1947, thanks to the determination of Georges Vanier, it reopened as the Workman library.